 Art / Cuisine / History / Cities

-Its elegance, gastronomy and cultural history are matched by few.
-Don’t take our word for it though, the numbers don’t lie.
-More than 85 million people* descend on France each year, making it the most visited place on earth.
+The elegance, gastronomy and cultural history of France are matched by few.
+More than 86 million people* descend on this picturesque country each year, making it the most visited place on earth.

 Find out more about trains in France

-*Based on World Tourism Organization (UNWTO) 2013 data
+*Based on World Tourism Organization (UNWTO) 2018 data

 Beaches / Cuisine / History / Art